Los Angeles Court - Traffic Court

 WHAT INFORMATION IS ON YOUR TICKET?

 You will need the information on your ticket to determine how to proceed.
-It is important to read the information on your ticket.
-The front of your ticket provides you with the following information:

 • Issuing agency[G]